Kansas City Car Accident Lawyer

 If you or a loved one has been involved in a car wreck, you likely have many questions.
 Who is liable for the accident?
 How can I afford my medical bills?
 Should I take the estimate offered by the insurance company?
 During this stressful time, do not worry – DiPasquale Moore is here to help.

 If you were injured in a car accident, know that you are not alone.
-You deserve to recover necessary compensation for your injuries and property damage, and we are here to stand by your side.
+You deserve to recover necessary compensation for your injuries and property damage, and our Kansas City car accident lawyers are here to stand by your side.

-How Long Do I Have to File a Car Accident Claim in Missouri?
+- How Long Do I Have to File?

 Yes!
 Many people that are injured in a car accident may not recognize their symptoms until later due to the shock and excitement of the accident.
 Even worse, you may be suffering from internal injuries that you are not even aware of.
 Going to the doctor and getting thoroughly checked out can help identify any problems that have arisen from the accident.
 Documenting your injuries will also help your claim.

-One of the biggest questions you may have when coming to DiPasquale Moore for help with your case is "What kind of compensation can I recover in a car accident claim?"
-The three most common types of compensation we pursue are related to medical expenses, lost wages, and pain and suffering.
+One of the biggest questions you may have when coming to DiPasquale Moore for help with your car accident case is "What kind of compensation can I recover in a car accident claim?"
+The three most common types of compensation our car accident attorneys pursue are related to medical expenses, lost wages, and pain and suffering.

 This is perhaps the most obvious recoverable damage.
 Depending on the severity of the injuries you’ve sustained, your medical expenses can range from a few out-patient procedures to more serious surgeries that require long-term medical care.
 Your medical expenses may include: